robotrs/rust-wpilib/CONTRIBUTING.md

     - The feature request is left open for discussion but not explicitly approved or dismissed.
     - The feature request is approved and assigned a <feature> tag.
    A good feature request is for a single feature and should be as atomic as possible.
-We will usually be less receptive to feature requests that involve large or breaking changes in the library.
-It should also fit within the project's goals - for example, don't ask for a feature in rust-wpilib that better belongs in the controls project.
+We will usually be less receptive to feature requests that involve large changes in the library, especially if they have not been discussed in depth previously.
+It should also fit within the project's scope and goals - don't request a feature in rust-wpilib that better fits the controls project.
  - Documentation: If you are willing to document code, everyone using this library will be forever in your debt.
    Seriously.
 You can never have too much documentation.
 We use `rustdoc` for documentation, so all you have to do is write doc comments - look [here](http://rustbyexample.com/meta/doc.html) for more information.